bkaminnski/react/03-how-NOT-to-avoid-bind-this/README.md

 ## No big deal, after all

-Since I don't like having this additional line in the constructor, and it looks like new syntax has not made it into the candidate stage, for now, I will just go with an inlined version of my initial approach.
+Since I don't like having this additional line in the constructor, and it looks like the new syntax has not made it into the candidate stage, for now, I will just go with an inlined version of my initial approach.
 And maybe one day I will try other possible approaches described [here](http://egorsmirnov.me/2015/08/16/react-and-es6-part3.html).
 Nevertheless, this whole learning process was quite fun.